Lawmakers quiz Boeing, FAA about recent issues with planes - WTMJ

 All Max jets around the world were grounded for nearly two years after two crashes that killed 346 people.
 Boeing made changes to a flight-control system after the crashes, and the FAA cleared the plane to resume flying late last year.

+DeFazio’s committee spent 18 months investigating Boeing and the FAA’s certification of the Max.
+The panel concluded in a blistering report last year that the Max suffered from design flaws that Boeing failed to fix, and that the FAA did a poor job monitoring the company.

-Boeing halted deliveries of 787s for five months after discovering a flaw that left tiny gaps between sections of the planes’ carbon-fiber fuselage near the tail.
+More recently, Boeing halted deliveries of 787s for five months after discovering a flaw that left tiny gaps between sections of the planes’ carbon-fiber fuselage near the tail.
 Boeing is consolidating production of the 787 in South Carolina.
+Deliveries resumed in March.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.